Waiting On The Stars

 Her hand would grab his arm affectionately then, and she'd smile that mysterious smile of hers.
 And as the kids could be heard clambering down the stairs he would be reminded, again, of what he had to lose.
 It was those moments, when everything was perfect, that he would curse himself for having that burning selfish desire to know who he really was.

 Some nights were considerably better then others.
 There were a few occasions where he could recall waking up with a smile, something that was thought to be a rare occurrence these days.
-And it was during those moments that the covers of his bed were not thrown back unceremoniously as they so often were, more rather they had been eased back with a gentle grace he thought only Tifa could possess.
+And it was during those moments that the covers of his bed were not thrown back unceremoniously as they so often were; rather they had been eased back with a gentle grace he thought only Tifa could possess.
 Cloud Strife would emerge from under their comforting warmth as seven, nine, or even twelve years old.
-For a few glorious seconds he would be whisked back to the only time that hadn't been marred or tampered with in any way.
-The only time he knew he was truly him.
+For a few glorious minutes before sleep claimed him, he would be whisked back to a time that hadn't been marred or tampered with by the mako flowing in his veins in any way.
+It was the only time in his life that he knew he was truly himself.

 Sometimes he would see his mother again.
 And his battered brain would prove to him yet again the true power it held by conjuring up another lost memory, one he would have never found on his own.
 He would almost smell the soft buns in the oven when he'd open his front door, and he would see her there, hair messily tied up from her striking face, as it always was.
 The sunlight would pour in through the windows and blend the backdrop into a colored haze until only she stood out, alone and unafraid.

 She would laugh and speak to his younger self in the firm voice that had almost faded completely from his memory, but it was there; gentle and coaxing amidst the strength she presented herself with.
 She was always proud of him.
 In his memories she would tell him that, over and over again, until her image would soften at the edges, slowly drifting from sight.
-But her voice would remain, so loud and sure despite all his uncertainty until finally, expectedly; the soothing summer air would pull his thoughts into the dream world and lose them to the nothingness of sleep.
+But her voice would remain, so loud and sure despite all his uncertainty, until a soothing breeze would inevitably pull his thoughts into the dream world and lose her to the nothingness of sleep.

 Yes, it was the diminishing face of his mother that made him feel safest.
 Secure.
 That and, of course, forgotten memories of Tifa.
-Hers came up even less than his mothers, but they made him feel just as strong and invulnerable.
+Hers came up even less than his mother's, but they made him feel just as strong and invulnerable.
 They were always short and fleeting, and if anyone but him were to see them they wouldn't think much of them.
-It had been the little things he'd appreciated most about her as a child, and still appreciated today.
-He was always elated to find a lost image of her as a child; the experiments himself and Zack were forced to endure had washed away a lot of the key aspects of his childhood.
+It had been the little things he'd appreciated most, and still appreciated about her today.
+He was always the most elated to find a lost memory of her as a child; the experiments himself and Zack were forced to endure had washed away a lot of the key aspects of his childhood.

 "Johnny says your hair looks like a chocobo, but I think…I think it's cute!"